2017 Icelandic parliamentary election: Results

 The Independence Party retained its position as the Althing's largest party.
 However, the Independence Party's parliamentary representation decreased by five seats to 16 and it lost its governing majority.
 The Left-Green Movement retained its position as the Althing's second largest party, increasing its representation by one seat to 11.
 The Social Democratic Alliance saw a large increase in support, doubling its vote share from 2016, and entered the new parliament with seven members.
 The Progressive Party held steady at eight seats while the newly formed Centre Party, founded by former Progressive Prime Minister Sigmundur Davíð Gunnlaugsson, won seven seats.
 The Pirate Party, which entered the election as the Althing's third largest party, lost four seats and was reduced to six seats.
 Entering the Althing for the first time, the People's Party obtained four seats.
-The Reform Party, a member of the outgoing government, lost three seats and was left with four seats.
+Viðreisn, a member of the outgoing government, lost three seats and was left with four seats.
 In line with all pre-election polling, Bright Future did not meet the 5% threshold and was therefore not returned to the Althing.